Visit Outlander Filming Locations

 For guests who would prefer to have a guided tour which adds to the rich experience of visiting historical locations, there are several Scottish tour guides who are eager to help you make the most of your visits.
 Here is a small selection for you to choose from.
 Please let us know if there are others which you experience and which provide you with an exciting trip.
 We’re very grateful to the Local Tourism Association from Dunfermline and West Fife who allowed me to go along to the Outlander familiarisation tour which they ran in November 2015 which allowed me to meet up with several locally based tour guides.

-- Mary’s Meanders Outlander Location Tours – based in Linlithgow, we’re sure that Emma and Anne will make your visit extra special.
+- Mary’s Meanders Outlander Location Tours – based in Linlithgow for those inspired by Outlander.
+We’re sure that Emma and Anne will make your visit extra special.

 - Clan MacKenzie Routes Tour – find out more about the MacKenzie Clan and experience the Scotland of your ancestors with Donald and Alastair Mackenzie who are based in Dunfermline, Fife.